Reduce Text Size (-)Increase Text Size (+)

 LawAccess NSW

-The Foundation is an independent statutory body working to improve access to justice in NSW, particularly for socially and economically disadvantaged people.
-The Foundation does this by:
+The Law and Justice Foundation (LJF) is an independent statutory body working to improve access to justice in NSW, particularly for socially and economically disadvantaged people.
+The LJF do this by:

-• supporting community and other organisations to produce a wide range of access to justice initiatives (i.e. information booklets, DVDs, workshops, research) through financial and other support from its Grants Program;
+• supporting community and other organisations to produce a wide range of access to justice initiatives (i.e. information booklets, DVDs, workshops, research) through financial and other support from the Grants program

-• producing a range of publications which help to promote access to justice activity;
+• producing a range of publications which helps to promote access to justice activity

-• acknowledging the outstanding work of people working to improve access to justice by managing the annual Justice Awards; and
+• acknowledging the outstanding work of people working to improve access to justice by managing the annual Justice Awards

 • supporting legal system reforms and new justice initiatives by contributing research findings to policy development.

-The Foundation does not provide legal research assistance, legal advice or referral to individuals.
+The L&JF do not provide legal research assistance, legal advice or referral to individuals.

 Law Society of NSW